makeplane/docs/src/pages/docker-compose.md

 ### Continue with setup - Environment Settings

-Before proceeding, we suggest used to review `.env` file and set the values.
+Before proceeding, we suggest you to review `.env` file and set the values.
 Below are the most import keys you must refer to. _You can use any text editor to edit this file_.

 > `NGINX_PORT` - This is default set to `80`.
 Make sure the port you choose to use is not preoccupied. (e.g `NGINX_PORT=8080`)